furk4n0zturk/furk4n0zturk/README.md

 :sunny: I'm interested in Cyber Threat intelligence and Digital Forensics.  <br>
 :zap: I'm currently working as a External Attack Surface Management Team Lead. <br>
-:zap: I'm a Chapter Leader in the OWASP Mugla University Community <br>
 :heart: Cyber Security is one of the things I love to deal with.

 My Portfolio: [https://furk4n0zturk.github.io/](https://furk4n0zturk.github.io/)